‘Contagion’ risk if UK university goes under, warns report

 Underpinned by a new statutory direction from the secretary of state for education, this would allow the English sector regulator to take a more proactive approach to managing and forecasting financial risk, the report says.

-The next stage would involve the creation of a new £2.5 billion “higher education enhancement and transformation scheme”, which would offer repayable loans to institutions that can make a compelling case for restructuring, pre-empting either exit or forced closure of provision.
+The next stage would involve the creation of a £2.5 billion “higher education enhancement and transformation scheme”, which would offer repayable loans to institutions that can make a compelling case for restructuring, pre-empting either exit or forced closure of provision.

 The report also makes the case that a new higher education commissioner within the Department for Education is needed to oversee financial sustainability.
 This person would manage the fund and act as primary liaison between the sector and the government.

-A final step of the process would be to create a new special administration regime for higher education – modelled on one in further education – which would allow for a “more orderly form of exit”, the report adds.
+The final step of the process would be to create a new special administration regime for higher education – modelled on one in further education – which would allow for a “more orderly form of exit”, the report adds.

 “For the new government, this issue ought to be near the top of their priority list,” it concludes.